This site is currently under development.

 Advisory

-Drawing on over a decade of experience across parliamentary governance, the United Nations system, and humanitarian field operations, I offer strategic advisory services to international organisations, think tanks, governments, and development actors seeking to navigate complex institutional and policy landscapes.
-My approach combines deep institutional knowledge with analytical rigour and cross-cultural diplomatic sensibility.
+Drawing on over a decade of experience within parliamentary systems, UN agencies, and European multilateral institutions, I offer support to international organisations, think tanks, governments, and political actors seeking to navigate complex governance and institutional landscapes — particularly where European and South Asian systems intersect.
+My approach draws on practical institutional exposure combined with research-grounded analysis.

 Master’s Thesis · Federalism & Territorial Governance

 A comparative analysis of asymmetric federalism in Canada (Quebec) and India (Jammu & Kashmir), examining how federal arrangements shape minority accommodation, territorial autonomy, and national integration.
-The thesis evaluated the constitutional and political dimensions of Article 370 and concluded in favour of federal symmetrisation — a position that gained unexpected salience when the Indian government abrogated the provision just two months after the thesis was completed in June 2019.
-The study contributes to broader debates on how democracies balance unity with diversity through institutional design.
+The thesis concluded in favour of federal symmetrisation — a position that gained unexpected salience when the Indian government abrogated Article 370 shortly after the thesis was completed.

 Academic Paper · Nationalism & Identity Politics

-An application of competing nationalism theories — Gellner's modernism, Hobsbawm's instrumentalism, and Smith's ethno-symbolism — to the Kashmir question.
-The paper argues that Kashmiri nationalism is not merely a subset of Indian secular nationalism but represents a distinct form of ethnic nationalism with its own historical, religious, and cultural foundations.
-The analysis examines how partition created competing nationalist frameworks (India's secular nationalism, Pakistan's religious nationalism) and how Kashmir's ethnic-religious dimensions are captured by neither — with implications for institutional design and minority accommodation in federal democracies.
+An application of competing nationalism theories — Gellner’s modernism, Hobsbawm’s instrumentalism, and Smith’s ethno-symbolism — to the Kashmir question.
+The paper argues that Kashmiri nationalism represents a distinct form of ethnic nationalism with its own historical, religious, and cultural foundations, with implications for institutional design and minority accommodation in federal democracies.

 Academic Paper · Electoral Systems & Institutional Design

-A quantitative analysis across 67 transitioning democracies examining whether the choice of electoral system — proportional representation or majoritarian — affects levels of political violence during and after democratic transition.
-Using Spearman's correlation analysis across Freedom House and International Conflict Research datasets, the study found no statistically significant relationship, suggesting that electoral systems alone do not determine conflict outcomes in transitional contexts.
+A quantitative analysis across 67 transitioning democracies examining whether the choice of electoral system affects levels of political violence during and after democratic transition.
 The finding underscores the importance of broader institutional ecology — judiciary independence, federalism, civil-military relations — in shaping democratic stability.

 Perspectives